square/kotlinpoet/README.md

 }
 ```

-#### Import static
+#### Member imports

-KotlinPoet supports `import static`.
-It does it via explicitly collecting type member names.
-Let's
+KotlinPoet supports field and function imports.
+It does it via explicitly collecting member names.
-enhance the previous example with some static sugar:
+Let's enhance the previous example with some static sugar:

 ```java
 ...